hileamlakB/Pytorch-scheduler/README.md

 # Pytorch-scheduler

 The final aim of this project is to build a full suit of scheduler tools for pytorch.
-That includes tools that predict individual kernel latency and bandwidth as well full nerual network latency and bandwidth.
+That includes tools that predict individual kernel latency and bandwidth as well as full neural network latency and bandwidth.

 ## Prerequisites
 To replicate the experiments in this research you need the following setup.